silarsis/serverless-game/README.md

 has all the data it's meant to provide, plus the callback data, plus retaining the transaction id (tid).

-The loggedin mixin will implement a "pretty_print" action that takes that data and presents it back to the user (presume the "user" in callback_data is a key to find that user's websocket).
+The loggedin aspect will implement a "pretty_print" action that takes that data and presents it back to the user (presume the "user" in callback_data is a key to find that user's websocket).

 For this to work, we need a series of convenience methods on the underlying objects, for returning data in a consistent way, for packaging up callback data.
-We also introduce a callback style of coding to our mixins, unfortunately.
+We also introduce a callback style of coding to our aspects, unfortunately.